-Budget and Expenditure: All Programmes (Funding)

-- Budget and Expenditure under Global Programmes (Global Programmes) - Budget and Expenditure under Headquarters (Headquarters) - Budget and Expenditure by Sub-region (respective Regional Overview) - Budget and Expenditure by country (respective Regional Overview and/or Country Chapter) - Allocations from the Operational Reserve (Funding)
+- Budget and Expenditure all Programmes and Operations (Funding) - Expenditure under Global Programmes (Global Programmes) - Expenditure under Headquarters (Headquarters) - Budget and Expenditure by Sub-region (respective Regional Overview) - Expenditure by Country (respective Regional Overview and/or Country Chapter) - Allocations from the Operational Reserve (Funding)

-A slight difference may be noted when comparing total expenditure reported in the Country Chapter with the figure reported for that country in the respective Regional Overview.
-This is due to the fact that some country operations implement projects that "belong" in more than one region.
-The financial report in the Country Chapter contains all projects.
+A slight difference may be noted when comparing total expenditure reported in the country chapter with the figure reported for that country in the respective regional overview.
+This is due to the fact that some country operations implement projects that "belong" to more than one region.
+The financial report in the country chapter contains all projects.